UBC-MDS/ds-toolbox/chapters/en/slides/module1/module1_01.md

 Notes:
 Knowing which tools to use
-and how to use them effectively are fundamental skills in many professions.
+and how to use them effectively is a fundamental skill in many professions.

 For example,
 imagine that you are trying to drive in a screw using a coin